Battle of Stockton: Events

-The BUF's North East Organiser, Michael Jordan, planned to speak at the Market Cross on Sunday 10 September 1933, asking for support for his dozen local members, he was sent a senior BUF speaker, the National Propaganda Officer, Captain Vincent Collier.
-Also sent to Stockton were twenty Tyneside members and sixty from Manchester's newly formed 'Defence Force', these latter wore a black shirt as a uniform, later used by the BUF as a whole.
-When Collier and his 100 men arrived at Stockton's Market Cross he found it occupied by George Short and a peaceful crowd of up to 3000 supporters.
-Collier was prevented from speaking by the hecklers – the police report states "The hecklers were exclusively CP and NUWM members."
-The Police immediately ordered the meeting to be abandoned and escorted the BUF back to their buses at St. John's Crossing.
+The BUF's North East Organiser, Michael Jordan, planned to speak at the Market Cross on Sunday 10 September 1933.
+As there were only a handful of local members London sent the London based BUF speaker; Captain Vincent Collier; who would shortly after become the North East Propaganda Officer, they also sent to Stockton a dozen Tyneside members and a ominously a dozen from Manchester's newly formed 'Defence Force', these latter had been involved in a number of violent altercations in Cheetham Hill, they wore the black shirt as a uniform, which was later used by the BUF as a whole.
+When Collier and his 30 men arrived at Stockton's High Street they found the Market Cross occupied by George Short and a peaceful crowd of up to 3000 supporters.
+Surrounded as soon as they stepped off the bus Collier was prevented from speaking by the hecklers – the police report states "The hecklers were exclusively CP and NUWM members."
+The Police immediately ordered the meeting to be abandoned and escorted the BUF back to their two buses parked on the High Street.

+As the BUF withdrew, a handful of the Blackshirts attacked individuals in the crowd, which resulted in isolated pockets of fighting which Collier elaborated upon for the newspapers, who eagerly repeated his fabrications.

-"The Fascists appeared to be keen on fighting and we had to give them a sharp reminder to get moving and get away out of the town before any further damage was done".
+"The Fascists appeared to be keen on fighting and we had to give them a sharp reminder to get moving and get away out of the town before any further damage was done."

-As the BUF withdrew a handful of the Blackshirts attacked individuals in the crowd, this resulted in isolated pockets of fighting which Collier elaborated upon for the newspapers, who eagerly repeated his fabrications.
 Michael Jordan in his later report places the blame for the fighting firmly on the Manchester Defence Force, and one leader in particular.

 "I was approached by an officer who told me our men had come for a fight and it would break their hearts if they were allowed to go back to Manchester without one.
 He stated he was from London Headquarters and would take the responsibility.
 I informed him that I was in charge of the area and would not stand for innocent people being bludgeoned, He deliberately attacked one of the crowd with the result that a riot started in a few seconds."

 George Short's grandson gives an indication as to why the Teesside Communists were so successful; in contrast to the BUF, George ensured that the anti-fascist protesters were seen as non-violent.

 "A group of comrades captured one of Mosley's Blackshirts and were heading towards the river with the intention of throwing him in.
 My grandfather persuaded them that if he died it would create a martyr, so they let him go."

-There is an account of this incident written from a Fascists' perspective, John Charnley, a Blackshirt originally from Hull, mentions it in his 1990 account of his time in the BUF:
+There is an account of this incident written from a fascists' perspective, John Charnley, a Blackshirt originally from Hull, in his 1990 account of his time in the BUF: